tommyli03/GameDesignFinalProject/README.md

 Our work for this deliverable consists of these 3 main components:
 - Background/Terrain
+- Enemies
 - Gameplay
 - Goals/Rewards

 Background/Terrain:
+We added muliple islands, then populated each island with additional enemies to increase the challenge and engagement.
+We've also made the game music a little louder.

+Enemies:
+We enhanced the enemy AI behavior for smarter, more dynamic encounters.
+We also added different kinds of enemy archetypes.
+We also imported new animations for enemy robots.
+We put health packs on top of enemies to showcase how low health they are.

 Gameplay:
+We tweaked bullet and gun mechanics for smoother gameplay; this includes fixing the sniper for better accuracy and reliability.
+We also fixed the bug to the restart screen.
+Finally, we integrated a new grappling hook asset and fixed the UI issues.

 Goals/Rewards:
 We were able to make it so that killing enemies makes them drop health packs that you can pick up to increase your health.

-Tweaked bullet and gun mechanics for smoother gameplay.
-Resolved sniper consistency issues for better accuracy and reliability.
-Integrated grappling hook asset to expand player movement options.
-Populated islands with additional enemies to increase challenge and engagement.
-Enhanced enemy AI behavior for smarter, more dynamic encounters.
-Introduced diverse enemy archetypes, adding variety to combat scenarios.
+We added a health pack to enemy drops in order to reward players.
+Finally, we added a new cutscene at the beginning of the game to give an overall objective to the game.4 Additions

 # Instructions for Testing the Project